DSAlgoTeam/Algorithms/README.md

 # Algorithms
-C++ and Python Supported Library for Algorithma
+C++ and Python Supported Library for Algorithms